corda/corda-solutions/bn-apps/memberships-management/design/design.md

 Depending on a particular BN's requirements, memberships list can be distributed in the following ways:

 * _Snapshot-based approach_.
 A snapshot consists of a list of all active memberships + snapshot expiry time.
-Each member should pull a snapshot from the BNO, when his node starts and then cache the snapshot locally, until it expires, after which - re-pull a new snapshot again.
+Each member should pull a snapshot from the BNO, when their node starts and then cache the snapshot locally, until it expires, after which - re-pull a new snapshot again.
 As snapshot data is fairly static, it can be efficiently cached in the BNO's CorDapp.
 The BNO would be responsible for choosing the right snapshot expiry time.
 For example, if the expiry time is 24hrs, then for a *Large Business Network*, the BNO would have to serve about 6 requests per minute only, given that the requests distribution is even.
 This approach would be recommended for larger networks with high frequency of joins / updates, as the BNO wouldn't have to broadcast notifications to all members on each change.
 Its worth to mention, that the snapshot based approach assumes some delay in membership changes propagation.
 With the future support of *reference states*, it would be impossible for someone to use *not the latest* version of membership state as it would fail the *reference input* checks.
 New-joiners might still encounter some delay before they get seen by other members on the network.
 The delay might vary from a node to node and will be equal to the *snapshot expiry time* in the worst case.
 The delay can be mitigated by enabling the BNO to notify other members about new-joiners, as described in the *Activation section*.
 * _Real-time notifications approach_.
 In smaller BNs, BNO might choose to notify members about every change to memberships.
 Instead of pulling snapshots periodically, the BN members would pull a snapshot just once, when their node starts and then would start applying modifications to the cached snapshot in the real-time.

 To optimise snapshot distribution, CorDapp developers can: